17 Best beautiful beaches of Sardinia

-Sardinia is a little known gorgeous gem of an island off the coast of Italy, that tourists seem to ignore.
-How to visit all the best beaches in Sardinia Italy will show you all the Sardinian beaches that must be seen to be believed.
-While the majority of people head straight to the islands of Croatia, those in the know are actually here checking out the Sardinia Beaches.
+Sardinia is a little-known gorgeous gem of an island off the coast of Italy, that tourists seem to ignore.
+How to visit all the best beaches of Sardinia Italy will show you all the best Sardinian beaches that must be seen to be believed.
+While the majority of people head straight to the islands of Croatia, those in the know are actually here checking out Sardinia.

 Not only do you get to swim in crystal clear blue waters, at some of Europe’s most picturesque beaches, but the country is full of history as well.
 Add to that a touch of Italy, and in my eyes, you have a winner!